-You can send donations to Lee Arnold.
+You can send donations to Key Rosenberger.
 The full address is on the Donations page.

 Yes.
 Any contribution you make to the CSP Charitable Trust is tax deductible.
 Because the Charitable Trust is a 501c3 corporation, your contribution is deductible.